Lcw5224/Emergency-Pipeline/README.md

 ---

-## 🎯 Purpose & Learning Outcome
+## 🎯 Purpose & Learning Outcomes

-This project simulates real-world end-to-end DE work:
+This project replicates a real-world, end-to-end data engineering workflow:
-- Setting up data ingestion & transformation
+- Ingesting and transforming raw data at scale
-- Writing scalable dbt models
+- Writing modular and maintainable dbt models
-- Building BI layers with business meaning
+- Building business-facing BI layers with clear value
-- Thinking from stakeholder perspective
+- Thinking from a stakeholder and decision-maker perspective

 ---

-## 🧠 Key Features
+## 🧠 Key Highlights

-- ✅ **Dynamic macro-based modeling** with `generate_surrogate_key`, `type_description`, and test-run limits
+- ✅ **Macro-driven modeling** using `generate_surrogate_key` for robust primary keys
-- ✅ **Clean data lineage** with dbt DAG: `source → stg_all → fact_org`
+- ✅ **Clear data lineage** with dbt DAG: `source → stg_all → fact_org`
-- ✅ **Automated joins** with seed-based type lookups
+- ✅ **Automated enrichment** via seed-based dimensional lookups
-- ✅ **Interactive BI Dashboard**: Monthly and regional pressure insights
+- ✅ **Interactive BI dashboard** for monthly and regional insights into emergency pressures